VKasurinen/WeatherApp/README.md

 -[Opening cypress](https://docs.cypress.io/guides/getting-started/opening-the-app)

 After that you can run the tests on cypress.
-There is 4 tests available.
+There is 4 test classes available.

 ## Screenshot